What’s the Effect on My Right to See Grandchildren if they Move to Canada?

 Second, your son’s rights should not be affected by his being an American or by living in the United States.
 Of course, living far from his children could have a serious impact on their relationship.

 Third, if the grandchildren are American citizens they’re entitled to U.S. passports.
 If they have dual citizenship, it can get complicated crossing the border in terms of which passport to present.
+My brother and his family all have dual citizenship (Swiss-U.S.).
+My understanding is that they use their U.S. passports when traveling into and out of the United States, but use their Swiss passports everywhere else.
 An immigration attorney should be able to advise your son on this.